kisaragi-hiu/cangjie.el/README.md

 When called non-interactively, take the character as the argument, and return the Cangjie code.

-# Naming

-Calling this `cangjie.el` has the potential of being confused with an actual Cangjie input method in Emacs.
-If that ends up being the case, this will be renamed to `cangjie-lookup.el`.

 # Thanks

 This is the first standalone Emacs package I've written, so I needed some directions.